davearonson said over 7 years ago on Routing Partials :

 And it would probably have a similar effect, however, I don't think that it is as 'clean'.

-Arkadiusz Oleksy said almost 7 years ago on Routing Partials :
+Arkadiusz Oleksy said over 7 years ago on Routing Partials :

 Hi.